Differential Operators for Siegel-Jacobi forms: Levi-Civita Connections of Siegel-Jacobi Space

 \section{Levi-Civita Connections of Siegel-Jacobi Space}

-We recall some basic facts of the Riemann Geometry from \cite{Chern}.
+We recall some basic facts of Riemannian Geometry and K\"{a}hler geometry from \cite{Chern} and \cite{Kobayashi}.
 Suppose that $M$ is a smooth manifold, E is a vector bundle on $M$ and $\Gamma(E)$ is the set of global sections.
 A connection on $E$ is a map

 satisfying the following two conditions:

 (1) For any sections $s_1,s_2\in \Gamma(E)$,

 (2) For any section $s\in\Gamma(E)$ and any $\alpha\in \mathcal{C}^\infty(M),$